peterkaminski/obsidian-settings-manager/README.md

   - Use `--input` / `-i` to specify a file that contains vault paths, instead of reading the vault paths from Obsidian.
   - Use `--config` / `-c` to specify a YAML file which specifies which files and directories to copy.
 - Option to merge config files, rather than replace.
-- More optional verbosity about what the utility is doing and not doing.
 - Back up vaults to another location.
 - Back up vault configuration to another location.
 - Output commands to run on the OS's CLI, rather than actually executing actions.